 Using innovative surgical techniques, Cancer Care Northwest’s surgical oncologists are among the most skilled and experienced in the region:

-Dr. Ryan Holbrook is a premier surgical oncologist in the nation performing cytoreductive surgery and Heated Intraperitoneal Chemotherapy (HIPEC) to treat patients with abdominal cancers.
-Patients from across the country travel to Spokane for his expertise.
+Dr. Rebecca Kirschner is a surgical oncologist with fellowship training in Heated Intraperitoneal Chemotherapy (HIPEC) to treat patients with abdominal cancers.

 Our breast surgeons have a widespread reputation for being among the best in the Inland Northwest, with expertise in cutting-edge surgical procedures such as oncoplastic breast surgery, skin and nipple sparing mastectomy in collaboration with plastic surgery, and sentinel node biopsy.